The Pogs: Band background

-Oak Apple Day made one single, with the Philips Records label in 1969 - a cover of the Traffic song "No Name, No Face", No Number backed with an original number by Rocco Bellantonio (though credited to Laurie Baker on the single label) named Oceans of Fire.
+Oak Apple Day made one single, with the Philips Records label in 1969 – a cover of the Traffic song "No Name, No Face", No Number backed with an original number by Rocco Bellantonio (though credited to Laurie Baker on the single label) named Oceans of Fire.
 An intense, organ driven psychedelic, almost early progressive rock track with a particularly fine vocal performance by Rory O'Donoghue.
 O'Donoghue was also booked as a session singer for a single entitled "Moonshot" (released in July 1969, obviously to coincide with the Apollo 11 Moon landing), which was a crazy, fun, psychedelic workout replete with spacey sound effects and corny control tower instructions ("All systems A-OK!"...
 "Trajectory A-OK!").
-The single was written by the duo Bannerman-Stokes on the RCA label under the name Oak Apple Day with The Deadly Pair and it has distinction of being one of the first 45rpm singles in Australia to be issued in stereo.
+The single was written by the duo Bannerman-Stokes on the RCA label under the name Oak Apple Day with The Deadly Pair and it has distinction of being one of the first 45 rpm singles in Australia to be issued in stereo.
 Stereo singles would not become commonplace in Australia until 1971.

 Oak Apple Day broke up in 1970 and Rory went on to play jazz before joining The If who performed The Who’s rock opera Tommy at the Elizabethan Theatre in Sydney.
 He also worked on the musical Jesus Christ Superstar before once again hooking up with Grahame Bond to play “Thin Arthur” in the hit ABC TV comedy Aunty Jack.
 Running for two series in the early 1970s the show produced a couple of singles and an album including compositions from Peter Best.